 The MIME type of your object determines how a browser interacts with your object when it is requested for download.
-For example, if you have an image hosted on Wasabi that you wish to have displayed in a browser when the link is clicked, the MIME type value must accurately depict that this is an image in order for the browser to know how to display it to the client.
-Using the example of an image (let's say a PNG file), if your object has a MIME type set of image/pngthen the browser will know this is an image and will display it as such.
-However, if your object's MIME type is set as application/octet-stream, then the browser will assume this is an application and will prompt the client to download the object instead of displaying the object.
+For example, if you have an image hosted on Wasabi that you want to display in a browser when the link is clicked, the browser will know how to display the image only if the MIME type value accurately indicates that it is an image.
+For example, if your object has a MIME type of image/png, the browser will know the object is an image and will display it as such.
+However, if the object's MIME type is set as application/octet-stream, the browser will assume this is an application and will prompt the user to download the object (rather than displaying the object).

 The MIME type will be set on the object during the PUT operation to the bucket.
-If using the Wasabi Console, it will generally understand that an image should have the appropriate values in order to be displayed properly when requested.
+If using the Wasabi Console, the browser should understand that an image should have the appropriate values to be displayed properly when requested.
 However, depending on your PUT method, this value may not always be set correctly.

-This value can be changed via an API call to your Wasabi bucket and the key/value that you would like to have changed.
-The API call needed would be the PutObject call with the URI Request Parameter of Content-Type and the value you wish to have associated with it.
-An easy way to achieve this is via AWS CLI (How do I use AWS CLI with Wasabi?).
+This value can be changed with an API call to your Wasabi bucket and the key/value that you want to change.
+The API call needed is the PutObject call with the URI Request Parameter of Content-Type and the value you want to associate with it.
+An easy way to achieve this is with the AWS CLI.

-For example, I uploaded a picture to my bucket 'virginia' and set the MIME/content-type to 'binary/octet-stream':
+This example uploads a picture to a bucket called virginia and sets the MIME/content-type to binary/octet-stream:

 $ aws s3api head-object --bucket virginia --key picture.jpg --endpoint-url=https://s3.wasabisys.com